Louis-Aime/Milesian-calendar-VBA/README.md

 ## Using the functions
 * Hit "insert function" near the input bar.
 * Choose "custom" - you can see the functions.
-* If you choose one function, the parameter list appear (sorry, no help in this version).
+* If you choose one function, the parameter list appears (sorry, no help in this version).
 * Functions are sensitive to "1904 Calendar" (by default on MacOS in old versions of Excel)

 ## Considerations on date expressions (strings representing a date) in Excel
-* These functions might not work with Excel version prior to 2013.
+* These functions might not work with Excel versions prior to 2013.
 * Excel Timestamp is a fractional number of days counted from 30 Dec 1899 00:00 Gregorian, with no local time consideration, even with new MacOS sheets.
 * Date expression from 1/1/1900 to 29/2/1900: by default, Excel wrongly converts these expressions into a time stamp representing the day before, and conversely displays the corresponding time stamp into wrong date expression.
-However, if specified as strings (starting with a quote) and passed to VBA, those date expression are converted without error.
+However, if specified as strings (starting with a quote) and passed to VBA, those date expressions are converted without error.
 * Excel does not convert a date expression (without time) from 1/1/100 to 31/12/1899 but VBA converts it into a negative integer time stamp.
 * VBA wrongly converts any date-time expression prior to 31/12/1899 00:00:00,